You know the feeling …

 Over the hours that have passed your body has slowly become more hunched forward, trying to find some comfort in the un-natural position of sitting behind your desk.

-Fast forward to a year, two or twenty and you’ve been doing this desk thing for a while.
+Fast forward a year, two years, or twenty, and you’ve been doing this desk thing for a while.

-It’s like a vice has been turing tighter on your body, until one day you realised you don’t have that spring in your step that you remember.
+It’s like a vice has been turning tighter on your body, until one day you realised you don’t have that spring in your step that you remember.

 All of a sudden you can’t do what you choose, because your body won’t let you…

-Have you seen this scenario, or is this familiar to you?
+Have you seen this scenario in others, or is this familiar to you?

-Your friendly office chair may be comfortable, but in the long term it’s doing you damage!
+Your friendly office chair may be comfortable, but in the long term it can be doing you damage!

-*It’s in HD, so click play, then pause, then wait a few minutes to let it all load.
+It’s in HD, so you might like to click play, then pause and wait for a minute to let it load.
 This will give you the smoothest viewing.